-Acupuncture & Chinese medicine for Dementia can be backed up by both literature and scientific evidence, which has more significance as dementia deaths are on the rise in Australia and the disease is now the nation’s second biggest killer after heart disease.
+Acupuncture & Chinese medicine for Dementia can be backed up by literature and there has been more and more scientific evidence, which has more significance as dementia deaths are on the rise in Australia and the disease is now the nation’s second biggest killer after heart disease.

 Dementia is not one specific disease, but rather a collection of symptoms that are caused by disorders affecting the brain, which affects thinking, behaviour and the ability to perform everyday social and working life.
 There are many types of dementia.
 The most common are Alzheimer’s disease (AD), vascular dementia and Lewy body disease.
 The biggest risk factor for Alzheimer’s disease is old age.